alexander-williamson/JsonP-Demo/README.md

 		</script>
 	</head>

-In the <body> tag of Home/Index, there is a placeholder for the content &lt;div id="childDiv"&gt;&lt;/div&gt;.
+In the &lt;body&gt; tag of Home/Index, there is a placeholder for the content &lt;div id="childDiv"&gt;&lt;/div&gt;.
 Content will be loaded into here by callbackFunctionNameA.

 	<div id="childDiv"></div>
     <script src="/Child/GetChildContent/callbackFunctionNameA" type="text/javascript"></script>